Your Student Union Executive

 - Ask if electricity and if top-up meter

 - Ask around if the area is safe

 - Check distance to supermarkets and your school building

 - Drivers should check if there is parking available nearby

-- Ask how rent is to paid – in person/direct debit
+- Ask how rent is to be paid - in person/direct debit

-- Take pictures of EVERYTHING – unscrupulous landlords may try to deduct money from your deposit for damage you didn’t cause
+- Take pictures of everything - unscrupulous landlords may try to deduct money from your deposit for damage you did not cause

-- Don’t allow friends/party-goers to tamper with fire equipment
+- Don’t allow friends or party goers to tamper with fire equipment

 - Check for fire doors, fire alarms, fire escape

 What to do if you feel the increased work load of second or third year is getting on top you?

 If you feel you are not doing as well as other people in your class, don’t just sit worrying about it.
 There are many positive actions you can immediately take to remedy the situation.